Maps and photos note: click or tap to see any maps or photographs below as a high resolution version.

 The forest track network we see today was fully established by 1900, probably as a means of harvesting and replanting the area as a beech woodland.
 The limestone is largely hidden under the canopy with the major exception of the precipitous quarry walls which, as you climb, lie below to your right.

-You now climb again and find yourself on top of a beautiful beechwood ridge where the path joins the larger official route and you turn left and climb to the Carrickreagh Viewpoint.
+You now climb a beautiful beechwood ridge up to the Carrickreagh Viewpoint.

 The building is a relatively modern wooden pole construction sitting on a much older very substantial block built foundation.
 Initially I thought it might have been a Victorian landscape feature associated with Ely Lodge and its landscaped driveways – but old maps show no evidence of this.
 Perhaps it had some forestry / industrial function or maybe it is just a relatively modern foundation for a viewpoint shelter like we see today.
 Anyhow it makes for a fine point to grab a rare view of this island-rich stretch of lough.